vricop/clicasa/README.md

 # Clicasa for [proun.es](https://www.proun.es/)

-Thi is fake project for a Front-end test interview for [proun.es](https://www.proun.es/).
+This is fake project for a Front-end test interview for [proun.es](https://www.proun.es/).

 ## Aproach